jart/blink/README.md

 function begins (which we call a "path") and the value is a function pointer to the generated code.
-When Blink is generating paths, it is careful to ensure that all the guest instructions which are added to a page, only exist within the confines of a single 4096-byte page.
+When Blink is generating paths, it is careful to ensure that all the guest instructions which are added to a path, only exist within the confines of a single 4096-byte page.
 Thus when a page needs to be invalidated, Blink simply deletes any hook for each address within the page.